 "Stealing tapes is the most cumbersome and obvious way to take data," Oltsik noted.
 "If someone has gotten away with that, you have to look at what else they may have been doing -- reconfiguring Fibre Channel switches, switching out disks or getting root access to a server, which are much less obvious."

 "In the end [the above suggestions] limit the ability of a person to get data out of an organization by using backup tapes but it doesn't prevent the same black hat from copying data and

 ing or e-mailing it to themselves somewhere," Preston said.
 "All they need to do is open up two Windows -- they can even use encryption so you can't read who was in the system in the first place."

 Oltsik and Preston suggested several further measures that can be taken to protect data inside an organization.
 Companies can make it so that e-mailing and FTPing from certain servers sets off a security alert, or remove the mail command from certain servers altogether.

-Companies, the analysts said, can also set policies that personal e-mail accounts can't be used in the workplace by those handling sensitive data, monitor Exchange attachments, reserve the right to examine anything sent to FTP and consider whether or not to disable Secure Shell (SSH
+Companies, the analysts said, can also set policies that personal e-mail accounts can't be used in the workplace by those handling sensitive data, monitor Exchange attachments, reserve the right to examine anything sent to FTP and consider whether or not to disable Secure Shell (

 ) access to their servers.
 As with monitoring internal controls for tape media, watch for trends in how data is handled, and then watch for aberrations from those trends.